 But look at the bright side in all of this, having this condition does not mean 100% that you will develop diabetes.
 Instead, try and look at it as a warning of what might lie ahead and try to make the necessary changes to try and prevent any future complications.

 Such changes usually revolve around your daily activity and diet habits.
 Since those with prediabetes have a higher chance of developing type 2 diabetes than someone whose blood glucose levels are normal, you can see why such healthy changes are so important.

-There are certain risk factors which can increase one’s chances of becoming prediabetic:
+There are certain risk factors that can increase one’s chances of becoming prediabetic:

-A condition such a prediabetes can be a silent one indeed.
+A condition such as prediabetes can be a silent one indeed.
 So the best thing to do is have regular checkups, as early detection is always a better option.
 If you are concerned about this issue and think you may have prediabetes, don’t hesitate in consulting with your doctor.
+(3)

 If your doctor is concerned that you may have this condition, they’ll want to perform a couple of tests to make sure all is well.

 High blood sugar levels, particularly if they are left untreated for a longer period, can have an adverse effect on other systems in one’s body.
 This can make one vulnerable to a variety of chronic health conditions and health risks.

 - Nerve damage

 - Vision loss

 Additionally, since insulin resistance also means high insulin levels, this can lead to some further issues down the road.